 - Qualifax is Ireland’s National Learners’ Database for higher education

 Upskilling and reskilling

 - Skillnet Ireland have courses for up-skilling.
-For example, look at the skillnet for manufacturing sector, ICT sector and at the Technology Ireland Software Skillnet.
+For example, look at the skillnet for manufacturing sector, ICT sector, at the Technology Ireland Software Skillnet

 - PEERS Solutions – A spin-off from the German company Trumpf, it is a personal skills development platform, using AI to generate recommendations used to help people with upskilling in industry.